barecode/Boost-Spring-Boot/README.md

 Browse to `http://localhost:9080/`

-The Docker image is [optimized](https://openliberty.io/blog/2018/06/29/optimizing-spring-boot-apps-for-docker.html) to separate the Spring Boot application from the Spring Boot and third-party libraries.
-These [two layers](https://openliberty.io/blog/2018/09/12/build-and-push-spring-boot-docker-images.html) reduce iterative build and deployment time, and storage cost.
+The Docker image is [optimized](https://openliberty.io/blog/2018/06/29/optimizing-spring-boot-apps-for-docker.html) to separate the application classes from the Spring Boot and third-party libraries.
+These [two layers](https://openliberty.io/blog/2018/09/12/build-and-push-spring-boot-docker-images.html) reduce iterative build, deployment time, and storage cost.
 The base image is [Open Liberty](https://openliberty.io/) with [Eclipse OpenJ9](https://www.eclipse.org/openj9/), both are designed and optimized for the cloud.

 ## Docker layers matter